Snake antivenom: Antibody composition

-Compositions of the antivenom can be classified as whole IgG, or fragments of IgG.
-Whole antibody products consist of the entire antibody molecule, often immunoglobulin G (IgG), whereas antibody fragments are derived by digesting the whole IgG into Fab (monomeric binding) or F(ab')2 (dimeric binding).
-The fragment antigen binding, or Fab, is the selective antigen binding region.
+Compositions of the antivenom can be classified as whole immunoglobulin G (IgG), or fragments of IgG.
+Whole antibody products consist of the entire antibody molecule, often IgG, whereas antibody fragments are derived by digesting the whole IgG into Fab (monomeric binding) or F(ab')2 (dimeric binding).
+The fragment antigen-binding region, or Fab, is the selective antigen-binding region.
 An antibody, such as IgG, can be digested by papain to produce three fragments: two Fab fragments and one Fc fragment.
 An antibody can also be digested by pepsin to produce two fragments: a F(ab')2 fragment and a pFc' fragment.

 The fragment antigen-binding (Fab fragment) is a region on an antibody that binds to antigens, such as venoms.
 The molecular size of Fab is approximately 50kDa, making it smaller than F(ab')2 which is approximately 110kDa.
 These size differences greatly affect the tissue distribution and rates of elimination.